 Cold-smoked food is flavored by smoke but not cooked.
-For this, you’re looking at a temperature between 70° and 90°, so any conventional smoker is going to be too hot.
+For this, you’re looking at a temperature between 70° and 90°, so any conventional grill or smoker is going to be too hot.
 Of course, for me in Arizona, most days are too hot for this.
 A smoking tube can make this happen – start one going and load it up into a kettle grill with your target food and let it work its magic.
-You’ll need careful temperature control for this, so make sure you get a smoking tube that’s easy to position.
+You’ll need careful temperature control for this, so make sure you get a smoking tube that’s easy to position on the grill grates.

 Cold-smoking is a great thing that brings us things like bacon and ham, but there are a lot of food safety hurdles you need to get over to make your own cold-smoked meats safely.
 You’re also probably going to need some more serious hardware than this.
 Unless you plan on making a serious study of charcuterie, stick to cold-smoking things that aren’t going to kill you, like cheese, nuts, vegetables, and salt.

 What to Look for in a Tube